-Lou Malnati worked at Pizzeria Uno before creating his eponymous restaurant in 1971.
-The Lincolnwood spot soon boomed into a 52-location franchise, with stores all around the Chicagoland area.
-Lou Malnati’s prides itself on specially sourced Californian tomatoes and Wisconsin mozzarella.
-For the authentic deep dish experience, order the Chicago Classic which comes with extra cheese, sausage and the restaurant’s signature buttercrust.
-If you’re in a rush, ask the restaurant to put your pizza in the oven 45 minutes before your arrival to cut down your wait time.
+Lou Malnati worked at Pizzeria Uno before opening his eponymous restaurant in 1971.
+The Lincolnwood spot soon boomed into a franchise with more than 50 locations, most of which are scattered all around the Chicagoland area.
+Lou Malnati’s prides itself on specially sourced California vine-ripened tomatoes and Wisconsin mozzarella.
+For the authentic deep-dish experience, order the Chicago Classic, which comes with extra cheese, sausage, and the restaurant’s signature buttercrust.
+If you’re in a rush, ask the restaurant to put your pizza in the oven while you wait for your table to cut down on your wait time.

-Gino’s East has been making deep dish since 1966 and the Streeterville shop quickly became a favorite among locals.
-Gino’s uses a top secret dough recipe that makes an extra golden, extra flaky crust.
-While there are locations dotted around the city, visit the original Superior Street restaurant to sign your name on the wall.
-Head to the Lasalle Street location for a craft beer specially brewed by Gino’s Brewing Company to pair perfectly with your pizza.
-After your meal, catch a show at The Comedy Bar on the building’s third floor.Continue to 5 of 6 below.
+Gino’s East has been making deep-dish pizza since 1966, and the Streeterville shop quickly became a favorite among locals.
+Gino’s uses a top-secret dough recipe that makes an extra golden, extra flaky crust.
+While there are locations dotted around the city, visit the original Superior Street restaurant where you can sign your name on the wall.
+You can also head to the LaSalle Street location for a craft beer specially brewed by Gino’s Brewing Company to pair perfectly with your pizza.
+After your meal, catch a show at The Comedy Bar on the Superior Street building’s third floor.